 In Homo sapiens, the diploid number of chromosomes is 46 or in pair of two sets in which each set has 23 chromosomes.
 This diploid chromosome number is maintained in the cells throughout the human, animal, and plant body through mitosis, the type of cell division (nuclear division) that is responsible for growth and development.

-The genes occur in pair in the somatic cells of diploid organisms.
+The genes occur in pairs in the somatic cells of diploid organisms.
 These genes are found on the same locus (pl. loci) or location in homologous or paired chromosomes.

-A gene pair may consist of genes which dictate contrasting manifestation of a trait.
-For example, a gene pair denoted by the symbol Ss where capital S is the gene for smooth-seededness in garden pea and small letter s is for wrinkled seed.
+A gene pair may consist of genes that dictate the contrasting manifestation of a trait.
+For example, a gene pair is denoted by the symbol Ss where capital S is the gene for smooth-seededness in garden pea and small letter s is for wrinkled seed.
 Such a gene pair is also called an allelic pair.
-In this example the capital S is the contrasting allele of small letter s.
+In this example, the capital S is the contrasting allele of the small letter s.

 It is likewise important to distinguish the term genotype from phenotype.
-These are terms in genetics of common usage.
-The former (genotype) refers to the gene combination or genetic constitution of an organism, for example SS, Ss or ss.
+These are terms in the genetics of common usage.
+The former (genotype) refers to the gene combination or genetic constitution of an organism, for example, SS, Ss, or ss.